travis-ci/docs-travis-ci-com/user/jwt.md

 Integration between Travis-CI and third-party services like Sauce Labs relies on [encrypted variables](http://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables) which works well for trusted branches and committers.
-For security reasons, encrypted variables are not exposed to untrusted pull requests, so third-party integrations do not work for pull requests.
+For security reasons, encrypted variables are not exposed to untrusted pull requests, so pull requests for third-party integrations will not work.

 The JWT addon replaces encrypted variables with a time-limited authentication token, which is exposed to pull requests without security consequences.